atulny/aitul-chatbot/README.md

 `OPENAI_API_KEY=sk-`

 ## Start chatting
-Kick of the multi-doc chatbot, and start interacting with your files.
+Run chatbot, and start interacting with your files.
 Place any files you would like to interact with inside the `/docs` folder.
 Enter `q` to exit the prompt at any time.

 ```python
 python3 chatbot.py